phoenixframework/phoenix_guides/docs/ecto.md

 ## Changesets and Validations

 Changesets define a pipeline of transformations our data needs to undergo before it will be ready for our application to use.
 These transformations might include type-casting, user input validation, and filtering out any extraneous parameters.
-Often times, we'll use changesets to validate user input before writing it to the database.
+Often we'll use changesets to validate user input before writing it to the database.
 Ecto Repos are also changeset-aware, which allows them not only to refuse invalid data, but also perform the minimal database updates possible by inspecting the changeset to know which fields have changed.

 Let's take a closer look at our default changeset function.